tonit/rekind/README.md

 ## Further Ideas

-Of cause we can do exactly this to other CLIs.
+Of course, we can do exactly this to other CLIs.
 How about a "rejava" that allows to run java programs with other, more opinionated defaults?
-Or a "regit" that

 ## Collaboration
+Contact me on https://www.linkedin.com/in/tonit/ or here on github.